Dre Campbell Farm

 As with any other plant, beetroot comes with a few nuisance critters.
 Some of the more problematic pests that can ruin your beets include blister beetles, aphids, cutworms, and beet leafhoppers.

-Keeping an eye out for these critters is important in preventing infestations.
+Keeping an eye out for these critters is essential to prevent infestations.

 Be sure to check up on your beets regularly to ensure they’re free from garden pests!